 Riversleigh section of the Australian Fossil Mammal Sites World Heritage natural criteria

-The Riversleigh section of the Australian Fossil Mammal Sites meets two World Heritage natural criteria: major stages of earth's history and ongoing geological processes.
+The Riversleigh section of the Australian Fossil Mammal Sites meets 2 World Heritage natural criteria: major stages of earth's history and ongoing geological processes.

-The variety of deposits at Riversleigh has led to an understanding of how the environment has changed over time from a rich rainforest community to semi-arid grassland, and how the animals that lived in it have changed too.
+The variety of deposits at Riversleigh also has led to an understanding of how the environment has changed over time from a rich rainforest community to semi-arid grassland, and how the animals that lived there have changed.

 Because of its unrivalled richness, expanse of time covered by its record, and the quality of the fossils, Riversleigh, along with Naracoorte in South Australia, was declared a serial World Heritage site (Australian Fossil Mammal Sites) in 1994.

 Relevant Sustainable Development Goals’ targets

 Riversleigh section of Australian fossil mammal sites World Heritage natural criteria

 |World Heritage natural criteria||Criteria summary|